seangllghr/paper-templates/README.md

 Metadata is included in `main.md`, using (probably non-standard) YAML.
 Pandoc uses the `bibliography` and `csl` fields to create a bibliography; a sample `refs.json` is included at `src/refs/refs.json`.
-In theory, this file can be any bibliography database format that Pandoc can process (BibLaTeX, CSL-JSON, possibly others), but I haven’t tested it.
+In theory, this file can be any bibliography database format that Pandoc can process (BibLaTeX, CSL JSON, possibly others), but I haven’t tested it.

 The `title` field is nominally required, while `short-title` is only required if